The Science Behind Heroism

 That explanation might also illuminate why many accidental heroes, like Stone and Mintz, have military backgrounds, Epstein says.
 The military environment not only fosters a cooperative spirit, but during training and combat, it also requires individuals to act quickly—to go with their initial reactions.
 The rest of us may never know how we’d respond unless we find ourselves in a threatening situation.
-Here’s hoping that never happens, or that if it does, we react like many of the Coloradans in the following pages did: on instinct.
+Here’s hoping that never happens, or that if it does, we react like many of the Coloradans below did: on instinct.

 Colorado Courage By The Numbers